WMXJ

-WMXJ (102.7 FM, "102.7 The Beach") is a commercial radio station licensed to Pompano Beach, Florida, United States, and serving the Miami media market.
+WMXJ (102.7 FM, "102.7 The Beach") is a commercial radio station licensed to Pompano Beach, Florida, and serving the Miami media market.
 The station is owned by Audacy, Inc. and airs a classic hits radio format.
 Its studios are located at Audacy's Miami office on Northeast Second Avenue.
 The transmitter is off Northwest 210th Street, also in Miami Gardens.

-WMXJ is licensed to use HD Radio, but is not currently broadcasting in HD.
+WMXJ broadcasts in the HD Radio format.

 History

 R&B & Disco

 On December 14, 1969, the station signed on as WRBD-FM, complementing co-owned WRBD (now WWNN), in Broward County.
 WRBD aired a primarily automated "soul stereo" format, with a live evening show after daytime-only WRBD left the air.
 In 1971, its call sign changed to WCKO-FM, ending the simulcast and airing a more FM sound but still keeping its urban contemporary format.
 In late 1977, WCKO changed its brand to "K-102" and switched to an automated disco format.